Coleganet/Coleganet/util/generate-hooks-index/README.md

 # Generate hooks

-This program generates hooks.html documentation from the BlaBlaNet source.
+This program generates hooks.html documentation from the ColegaNet source.

 ## Usage

 Download and install leiningen

-Change directory into  BlaBlaNet/util/generate-hooks-index
+Change directory into  ColegaNet/util/generate-hooks-index

 At shell prompt, do: